frnsys/kbl/readme.md

 ```

-## Notes
+## Notes & Limitations

 - The visual layout definition relies on each key being defined by a single character.
 As such many keys are mapped to special characters, e.g. "␣" for "space".
 Refer to `keys.rs` to see these mappings.
   - Note that `⬚` is used to indicate an unassigned key.
-- This only supports a small portion of QMK features; i.e. the ones that I use.
+- This only supports a small portion of QMK and ZMK features; i.e. the ones that I use, which also happen to only be features shared between both.
 So far this includes tap-hold, shift key overrides, and combos.
 - The layer config is parsed as YAML, so the usual YAML caveats apply.
 In particular there are some characters which will need to be quoted, such as `:`, `-`, and `"`; basically any characters that are special for YAML.
+Numbers may also need to be quoted so they're parsed as strings.